chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ## Mitigating ARP spoofing

 ARP spoofing has been and still is possible to do in most broadcast domains.
 Dynamic ARP inspection (DAI) can prevent this by intercepting all ARP requests and responses.
 Each intercepted packet is verified for valid MAC address to IP bindings.
 The best information on this I could find was [some Cisco documentation](https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/25ew/configuration/guide/conf/dynarp.html).
+There are also a vast range of [third party solutions](https://en.wikipedia.org/wiki/ARP_spoofing?oldformat=true#Defense) available.

+Note that the cost of implementing this in large enterprise networks may not benefit the risk.

 ## Splunk certificate authentication

 In the environments I have tested, the UF has not been configured to enforce the TLS certificate for the Deployment Server, which is the primary reason the attack demonstrated in this post works.
 Because the UF does not verify the DS, it will accept any DS.
 To mitigate this, [configure Splunk forwarding to use your own certificates](https://docs.splunk.com/Documentation/Splunk/latest/Security/ConfigureSplunkforwardingtousesignedcertificates).
 Ensure the certificate is enforced in [deploymentclient.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Deploymentclientconf).
 This setting is `sslVerifyServerCert = <bool>`.

 ## Low privilege forwarder

 Splunk support running the [UF in low-privilege mode](https://docs.splunk.com/Documentation/Forwarder/7.3.1/Forwarder/InstallaWindowsuniversalforwarderfromthecommandline#Install_the_universal_forwarder_in_low-privilege_mode).
 This will prevent the agent from running as SYSTEM and attacker getting access with those privileges.
-This is definitely not always desireable as you will not get complete logging from an endpoint without elevated privileges.
+This is definitely not always desirable as you will not get complete logging from an endpoint without elevated privileges.

 ## Securing Splunk Enterprise guides